guanyingc/PS-FCN/README.md

 sh scripts/download_pretrained_models.sh
 # You can find the downloaded model in ./data/models/
 ```
-If the above command is not working, please manually download the trained models from One Drive ([PS-FCN and UPS-FCN](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/u3004356_connect_hku_hk/Ehke8nHlpUdJmyVSw2ANUEEBnQf-aCaSxaNcTr2g274-PQ?e=feT9E2)) and put them in `./data/models/`.
+If the above command is not working, please manually download the trained models from BaiduYun ([PS-FCN and UPS-FCN](https://pan.baidu.com/s/1WUVu9ibIBh4wM1shTXBuNw?pwd=snyc)) and put them in `./data/models/`.
+Please note that the checkpoint names end with '.tar', and there is no need to untar them.

 #### Test on the DiLiGenT main dataset
 ```shell